Lab Policy

 • Major issues: 0

-2. Are both the source and rendered Jupyter notebook, including the code contained in them, well-formatted?
+4. Are both the source notebook and rendered report, including the code contained in them, well-formatted?

 • Is markdown used correctly?